 - Early planning can help you apply study abroad credits to many of the University’s Liberal Education requirements.

 - Decide early which requirements you want to satisfy through courses taken abroad and plan your coursework accordingly.

-- Consult the Learning Abroad Center’s database of study abroad courses that have been approved for Liberal Education or submit courses for review.
+- Consult the U Credit Abroad Search for classes that have been approved for Liberal Education or submit courses for review.